 The story of the Giant’s Causeway is that a giant named Finn McCool fought another giant called Benandonner who was threatening Ireland, tearing up great chunks of the Antrim coastline and throwing them into the sea, thus forming this part of the Causeway.
 But Rodgers says travelers want to hear more than just myth.
 They want to feel something.
 Rodgers learned this from his late father-in-law William John Purdy (also a seanchaí), who bestowed on him decades of guiding knowledge and local stories from in and around the Causeway communities.

-PLAN TO VISIT?
+want TO VISIT?

 “Our connection to the Causeway dates back to 1588.
 We are descendants of the sailors who survived the Spanish Armada shipwreck (Lá Girona) so we are known locally as the folk from the Spanish ship.”